pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+status: 401, message: "You are not logged in."

+In auth.js, req.token - there's no token, so you get the messsage.
+The users route is protected this way.

 ---

 - [ ] In `App.js`, we have created our `loginUser()` method.
 Try invoking that function through the frontend, inspecting what is outputted.

+output:

+Logging In User: {username: "mikehoff", password: "xxxx"}

 ---